sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 kEither.stringify(kleisliStringify("hello world")) // Kleisli: Right: hello world
 ```

-As you can see, it's exactly the same principle with inheritance or not.
+As we can see, it's exactly the same principle with inheritance or not.
 I hope all those examples have triggered your "Eureka"! :grinning:

-Remember that it's still possible to not use `?` in your code, and replace it with the lambda types but...:
+Remember that it's still possible to not use `?` in our code, and replace it with the lambda types but...:

 ```scala
 implicit def eitherStringify[T]: Stringify[Either[T, ?]] = new Stringify[Either[T, ?]] { ... }